TianxSky/DiscordStatus/README.md

 ## Features
 - **Displaying server status on discord**
-- Sorting Players by CT and T
+- Sorting Players by CT and T and with their respective team colors
 - Sorting Players by kills on each side
 - different displays on Empty and WithPlayers
 - Showing Connect ip:port